-The campsites are 200-300 metres below the actual summit, just because the terrain is much better and you are sheltered from some potentially brutal weather conditions.
+The campsites are 200-300 metres below the summit because the terrain is much better and you are sheltered from some potentially brutal weather conditions.

 Weather permitting, you should get the option to trek up to the summit first thing the next morning in order to catch the sunrise.
 We were unlucky in that during the night everything fogged over and there was no view whatsoever in the morning.

 That was made up for by the spectacular views on arrival.
-Plus, the clouds had completely cleared giving us a perfect view of Fuego, which 2km away but felt like it was within touching distance.
-Fuego had also recently found its voice due to some recent tremors in the area which apparently led to heightened activity.
+Plus, the clouds had completely cleared giving us a perfect view of Fuego, which was 2km away but felt like it was within touching distance.
+Fuego had also recently found its voice due to some tremors in the area which apparently leads to heightened activity.

-Within about half an hour of reaching the summit, we were met by a deafening BOOOOOOOM.
+Within half an hour of reaching the summit, we were met by a deafening BOOOOOOOM.

 That was our welcoming explosion.
 Fuego released a mushroom of smoke and ash which must have reached 500+ feet into the air.